Contents

 How Food Safety Affects Refrigerated Mixtures

 Food safety isn’t just about avoiding the sniff test.
 Bacteria like salmonella and listeria thrive in warm, moist environments—exactly what your French toast mixture becomes if left out at room temperature for too long.
-Refrigeration slows down bacterial growth, but it doesn’t stop it entirely.
+Storing French toast mixture in the refrigerator slows down bacterial growth, but it doesn’t stop it entirely.

 Common Misconceptions About Storing French Toast Mixture